 CFS will aim to resolve any complaints in a timely way and bring matters to a conclusion as speedily as possible.
-The following procedures therefore give timescales that are both fair and realistic, and have sufficient flexibility to take account of individual circumstances.
-Should key staff be unavailable (for example due to sickness or planned holiday), CFS will take all reasonable steps to forward matters, but, procedures may be delayed until the required staff are available.
+The following procedures, therefore, give timescales that are both fair and realistic and have sufficient flexibility to take individual circumstances into account.
+Should key staff be unavailable (for example due to sickness or planned holiday), CFS will take all reasonable steps to forward matters, however, procedures may be delayed until the required staff are available.

-In order to avoid students feeling inhibited from making a complaint for fear that they may suffer disadvantage, CFS maintains confidentiality when receiving or handling a complaint, unless disclosure is necessary to enable the complaint to be progressed.
-Where this is the case, we will inform the person(s) complaining or before any disclosure is made and to check that they wish to proceed before doing so.
+In order to avoid students feeling inhibited from making a complaint due to fear that they may suffer disadvantage, CFS maintains confidentiality when receiving or handling a complaint, unless disclosure is necessary to enable the complaint to be progressed.
+Where this is the case, we will inform the person(s) complaining before any disclosure is made and check that they wish to proceed before doing so.

-Student complaint procedures are approved by committee, and are monitored by the Academic Board and its subcommittees.
+Student complaint procedures are approved by the committee and are monitored by the Academic Board and its subcommittees.
 The procedure will be reviewed periodically in line with developments in good practice.

-In some cases the School may offer facilities for external mediation.
+In some cases, the School may offer facilities for external mediation.
 This procedure applies to all students.